ADirin/OTP1_LectureMaterial/Week 3 /InClass_Assignment/Tempreture.md

 1. **Add the JUnit dependency**:
    - Right-click the `TemperatureConverter` class and navigate to `Go To > Test`.
    - Select `JUnit` and click `OK`.
-   - Ensure that JUnit 4 is selected, and it is added as a dependency to your project.

 ---

 ### Step 3: Create the Test Class